OpenCyphal/nunavut/src/templates.rst

 This could be used to generate python :code:`__init__.py` files which would define each namespace as a python module.

-The :class:`~pydsdlgen.jinja.Generator` will use the same template name resolution logic as used for pydsdl data types.
+The :class:`~nunavut.jinja.Generator` will use the same template name resolution logic as used for pydsdl data types.
 For namespaces this will resolve first to a template named :code:`Namespace.j2` and then, if not found, :code:`Any.j2`.